techrail/site/index.md

 ## A little history

-This community started off as a small set of about 10-12 people whom I contacted in a Discord Server.
+This community started off as a small set of about 10-12 people whom I (Vaibhav) contacted in a Discord Server.
 We came together to make the first version of Devta.
 Since I have been one of the people who got benefitted by Open Source, I wrote a post on Reddit requesting people to join us in making useful open source software while also getting experience and improving their profile.
 A lot of people joined and some of us have since then been working sincerely on a few ideas which we think fill an existing gap.

 ## What is it all about